 - You notice that something about your child's posture looks unusual.
 Examples are ribs that stick out, one shoulder that is higher than the other, one hip that is higher than the other, and an uneven waistline.

-- You observe that your child's clothes don't fit properly or that his or her hems don't hang evenly.
+- You notice that your child's clothes don't fit properly or that the hems don't hang evenly.

 - A school screening program recommends that your child see a doctor.

 - Your child has back pain that doesn't go away.